voilet/gcmdb-ui/README.md

 - Use Ant Design Pro in your daily work.
 - Submit [issue](http://github.com/ant-design/ant-design-pro/issues) to report bug or ask questions.
-- Propose [pull request](http://github.com/ant-design/ant-design-pro/pulls) to improve our code.a
+- Propose [pull request](http://github.com/ant-design/ant-design-pro/pulls) to improve our code.